pkardas/notes/books/pragmatic-programmer.md

 In a healthy environment based in trust, you can safely speak your mind, present your ideas, and rely on your team members who can in turn rely on you.

 **Provide options, don't make lame excuses.** Instead of excuses provide options.
-Don;t say it can't be done: explain what can be done to salvage the solution.
+Don't say it can't be done: explain what can be done to salvage the solution.
 When you find yourself saying "_I don't know_" be sure to follow it up with "_--but I'll find out_".
-It is a great way to admit what you don;t know, but then take responsibility like a pro.
+It is a great way to admit what you don't know, but then take responsibility like a pro.

 _Entropy_ - a term from physics that refers to the amount of "disorder" in a system.
 The entropy in the universe tends toward a maximum.
 When disorder increases in software, we call it "software rot".
 Some folks might call it by the more